SawiPL/efi-x540ub/README.md

 | Touchpad, multitouch | I2C, YES** |
 | Sleep | It's a bit tricky.*** |

 Basically speaking, everything works, *except AirDrop and other Continuity features (Handoff works).
 It requires **Airportitlwm.kext**, which works in Sonoma, but not on Sequoia.
-Also, with this kext, you will lose iServices.
+Also, with this kext, iServices will not work (but AirDrop and Continutiy features will).
 Use **itlwm.kext** and **Heliport** instead.
 The kext is in EFI.
 **Touchpad sometimes stops working, it requires pluging an external mouse in order to fix the problem.
 I do not know if there is other workaround for this problem.
 *** It seems that sleep mode does not work properly when charging.
 I do not know if there is workaround.